danyk20/MQTT_Benchmark/README.md

 ## Setting up MQTT Broker

-All sofware tools should now be installed on the system.
-Next order of business is to start the MQTT brokers.
+All software tools should now be installed on the system.
+The Next step is to start the MQTT brokers.
 These brokers act as the middle men in the communication between producers and consumers.
 Therefore, these need to be operational in order to perform the benchmark measurements.

 These benchmark tools can work with any MQTT broker.
-There were used two different MQTT brokers that are seperately configured and spawned with Dockerfiles:
+There were used two different MQTT brokers that are separately configured and spawned with Dockerfiles:

 - [RabbitMQ Broker](./rabbitmq/)